top of page

 Contribution

-User and product research, Task flows, Prototyping, User Testing
+User and product research, Task flows, High fidelity prototyping, User Testing

-How can we simplify switch and interface connectivity while providing ACI benefits, regardless of users' networking backgrounds?
+How can we simplify provisioning switch and interface connectivity while providing ACI (Cisco's groundbreaking network model solution) benefits, regardless of users' networking backgrounds?

 The Impact